raminux/python-control/published_papers_repo/Automatica/README.md

 The key contributions of this work include:
 - A **direct, non-iterative** learning approach for **discounted infinite-horizon LQR**.
-- The **first robustness-guaranteed** one-shot LQR learning method.
+- The **prior robustness-guaranteed** one-shot LQR learning method.
 - A novel **data-driven Lyapunov inequality formulation** for stochastic closed-loop systems.
 - A practical case study on **active car suspension control**.